 An image that takes advantage of negative space will not give the eyes a background subject to lock onto.
 The eyes will immediately be drawn to the main subject.
 In a way, through the use of negative space, the viewer’s eyes are led.
 This can result in more complex images or images that feel busy.

-Tips for Using Negative Space in Photography
+How to Use Negative Space in Photography

 There aren’t too many specific rules or steps for using negative space in photography.
 You will learn to use it intuitively by composing shots over and over again.